Edible bird's nest: Colour

 The reason for its characteristic redness has been a puzzle for centuries.
-Contrary to popular beliefs, red bird's nest does not contain hemoglobin, the protein responsible for the color of human blood.
-Researchers reported in 2013 that 'bird soil' containing guano droppings from bird houses were able to turn white edible bird's nests red, and that edible bird's nests' color is likely caused by environmental factors in cave interiors and bird houses.
+Contrary to popular beliefs, red bird's nest does not contain hemoglobin, the protein responsible for the colour of human blood.
+Researchers reported in 2013 that 'bird soil' containing guano droppings from bird houses were able to turn white edible bird's nests red, and that edible bird's nests' colour is likely caused by environmental factors in cave interiors and bird houses.

 Subsequently, a research team at Nanyang Technological University, Singapore has found that its redness is caused by the vapor of reactive nitrogen species in the atmosphere of the bird house or cave reacting with the mucin glycoprotein of the initially formed white bird nest.
 Red bird's nest contains tyrosine that has combined with reactive nitrogen species to form 3-nitrotyrosine.
-At high concentrations, 3-nitrotyrosine produces a distinctively rich red color, while at lower concentrations, it produces the characteristic yellow, golden and orange colors seen in other varieties of bird's nest products.
+At high concentrations, 3-nitrotyrosine produces a distinctively rich red colour, while at lower concentrations, it produces the characteristic yellow, golden and orange colours seen in other varieties of bird's nest products.

 The researchers also note that the bird nest also readily absorbs nitrite and nitrate from the process' vapor which explains why the red bird's nest contains a high concentration of nitrite and nitrate, which are known to lead to carcinogenic compounds.
 This may mean that non-white bird's nests are harmful to human health.

 Market

 Indonesia is the largest bird's nest producer in Southeast Asia, exporting around 2000 t per year, followed by Malaysia at 600 t, and Thailand, 400 t.
 The Philippines, producing roughly 5 t per year, is the smallest producer.

 The bird's nest industry in 2014 accounts for 0.5 percent of the Indonesian GDP, a GDP percentage equivalent to about a quarter of the country's fishing industry.
-In Thailand, the trade value of bird's nests, both wild and "farmed", is estimated at around 10 billion baht per year.
+In Thailand, the trade value of bird's nests, both wild and "farmed", is estimated at around 20 billion baht per year.
 The industry globally is an estimated US$8.5 billion.

 Hong Kong and the United States are the largest importers of nests.
 In Hong Kong, a bowl of bird's nest soup costs US$30 to US$100.

 Counterfeiting

-Besides the natural coloration process, the white nests can be treated with red pigment to defraud buyers, but methods have been developed to determine an adulterated nest.
+Besides the natural colouration process, the white nests can be treated with red pigment to defraud buyers, but methods have been developed to determine an adulterated nest.
 Natural red cave nests are often found in limestone caves in Pak Phayun District, Thailand.
 The high returns and growing demand have attracted counterfeiters, leading to the halt of Malaysian nest exports to China.
 The Malaysian government has since employed RFID technology to thwart counterfeiting by micro-chipping nests with details about harvesting, packaging, and transport.
-Industrial quality-control techniques such as failure mode and effects analysis have been applied to bird's nest processing at nesting houses in Sarawak, Malaysia and reported by a research team at Universiti Malaysia Sarawak.
+Industrial quality-control techniques such as failure mode and effects analysis have been applied to bird's nest processing at nesting houses in Sarawak, Malaysia, and reported by a research team at Universiti Malaysia Sarawak.